-- The right to request restrictions on certain uses and disclosures of your protected health information which I may or may no agree to but if I do, such restrictions shall apply unless our agreement is changed in writing; - The right to receive confidential communications by alternative means and at alternative locations.
-For example, you may not want your bills sent to your home address so I will send them to another location of your choosing; - The right to inspect and copy your protected health information in my designated mental health record set and any billing records for as long as protected health information is maintained in the record; - The right to amend material in your protected health information, although I may deny any improper request and/or respond to any amendment(s) you make to your record of care; - The right to an accounting of unauthorized disclosures of your protected health information. - The right to a paper copy of notices/information from me, even if you have previously requested electronic transmission of notices/information and; - The right to revoke your authorization of your protected health information except to the extent that action has already been taken.
+- The right to request restrictions on certain uses and disclosures of your protected health information which I may or may not agree to but if I do, such restrictions shall apply unless our agreement is changed in writing; - The right to receive confidential communications by alternative means and at alternative locations.
+For example, you may not want your bills sent to your home address so I will send them to another location of your choosing; - The right to inspect and copy your protected health information in my designated mental health record set and any billing records for as long as protected health information is maintained in the record; - The right to amend material in your protected health information, although I may deny any improper request and/or respond to any amendment(s) you make to your record of care; - The right to an accounting of unauthorized disclosures of your protected health information; - The right to a paper copy of notices/information from me, even if you have previously requested electronic transmission of notices/information; and - The right to revoke your authorization of your protected health information except to the extent that action has already been taken.

 For more information on how to exercise each of these aforementioned rights, please do not hesitate to ask me for further assistance on these matters.
-I am required by law to maintain the privacy of your protected health information and to provide you with a change of my privacy policies and practices as needed with these current designated practices being applicable unless you receive a revision of my policies when you come for your future appointments.
+I am required by law to maintain privacy of your protected health information and to provide you with a notice of your Privacy Rights and my duties regarding your PHI.
+I reserve the right to change my privacy policies and practices as needed with these current designated practices being applicable unless you receive a revision of my policies when you come for your future appointment(s).
 My duties as a therapist on these matters include maintaining the privacy practices with respect to your PHI, and to abide by the terms of this notice unless it is changed and you are so notified.
+If for some reason you desire a copy of my internal policies for executing privacy practices, please let me know and I will get you a copy of these documents I keep on file for auditing purposes.

-V. Complaints
+VI.
+Complaints

-I am the appointed "Privacy Officer" for my practice per HIPAA regulations.
+I am the appointed "Privacy Officer" for my practice per HIPPA regulations.
 If you have any concerns of any sort my office may have somehow compromised your privacy rights, please do not hesitate to speak to me immediately about this matter.
 You will always find me willing to talk to you about preserving the privacy of your protected mental health information.
 You may also send a written complaint to the Secretary of the U.S. Department of Health and Human Services.

 VII.
-This notices shall go into effect January 1, 2010 and remain so unless new notice provisions effective for all protected health information are enacted accordingly.
+This notice shall go into effect April 14, 2003 and remain so unless new notice provisions effective for all protected health information are enacted accordingly.